conradojordan/AdventOfCode/README.md

 # AdventOfCode
-My solutions for the 2018 puzzles of https://adventofcode.com/
+My solutions for the 2018 puzzles of https://adventofcode.com/ implemented in Python 3